 104km of famous Australian coastline?
 Tick.
 Post-card worthy tourist destinations along the way?
 Tick.
 A hike that has differing difficulty levels so every can enjoy Australia’s rugged beauty without breaking an ankle?
 Tick tick tick.
 The Great Ocean Walk, a few hundred kilometres south of Melbourne, offers up the opportunity to explore some of our country’s finest landscapes by foot.
 Walk from Apollo Bay to Glenample Homestead and check out famous photo hotspots like the Twelve Apostles and Otway National Park.
 Some parts of the track are a little trickier, and some unpassable around high tide, so be sure to plan ahead before you wander through this famous stretch of Australia.

 Valley of the Winds

 Soul search your way through Uluru-Kata Tjuta National Park and journey the 8km round trip at Valley of the Winds.
 It’s about a ‘medium’ on the hiking scale.
-Follow creek beds and valleys through the 36 awe-inspiring dome shaped rocks and soak in everything the red soil and rugged country has on offer.
-They weren’t kidding about valleys, or winds, so pack your chapstick and make sure your hat’s got a chinstrap.
+Follow creek beds and valleys through the 36 awe-inspiring dome-shaped rocks and soak in everything the red soil and rugged country has to offer.
+They weren’t kidding about valleys or winds, so pack your chapstick and make sure your hat’s got a chinstrap.

 This is the bonus round.
-Not for the faint at heart (or the rookie hiker) this is a doozie of an adventure stretching out across 223km from east to west of the Northern Territory.
+Not for the faint at heart (or the rookie) this is an adventure of epic proprtions stretching out across 223km from east to west of the Northern Territory.
 If you’re up for the challenge, start your journey at Alice Springs and head across to Mount Sonder, one of the territory’s highest mountains.
 It follows ranges, peaks, a ridge line and national parks, and is famous for interactions with Aussie critters like snakes, spiders, birds and the odd sneaky dingo.
-For seasoned hikers, with even more seasoned hiking shoes.